gregphillips03/dsci401/README.md

 	+ K-nearest results were actually really ugly.

++ Then I tried the <b>2-Class Logistic Regression</b>

+	+ Since we have two classes, I gave this one a try.

+	+ The results here were only marginally better than K-nearest.

++ Finally, I went with the <b>Random Forest</b> just as I thought the problem itself might be more related to a if/then problem than the 2 former approaches.

+	+ The approach proved to be the best.

++ A last point of note, and something I'll use on the final project, relates to how predictors view features.
+A lot of predictors actually care about the relative size of features, even though those scales make little or no sense.
+Here, I used a standard scaler across the feature space just to ensure the model doesn't do anything crazy underneath the hood.

 <hr>

 4) Which error metrics did you use to assess performance and why?
 What kind of performance did you obtain